 Starting with a pilot group of 15 UK supervised banks and with the support of the Bank of England, ISDA quickly showed the unique value and accuracy of its benchmarking.
-So far, 70 banks around the world have participated in the initiative.
+So far, 70 banks around the world have detailed, time-consuming process in which banks carry out the end-to-end capital calculations with a set of hypothetical trades and then submit them to ISDA for process to present the results and explain any variance in capital results against the median benchmark capital for each portfolio.

-ISDA SA Benchmarking is underpinned by Perun, a quantitative analysis tool developed by ISDA's in-house analytics team that combines with ISDA's Common Risk Interchange Format (CRIFTM) to automate much of the analysis and deliver detailed, customized reports to banks and regulators.
+ISDA SA Benchmarking is underpinned by Perun, a quantitative analysis tool developed by ISDA's in-house Interchange Format (CRIFTM) to automate much of the analysis and deliver detailed, customized reports to banks and regulators.

-The benchmarking process comprises two components - the unit test and the hypothetical portfolio exercise.
+- the unit test and the hypothetical portfolio exercise.
 The unit test gives banks a prescribed set of input sensitivities and reference data that they run through their standardized approach engine and the results are then compared to ISDA's golden source results, with any differences flagged for further investigation.